Your applicant pool was stronger than ever.

 Another idea is to facilitate virtual 1:1 “coffee chats” so newly admitted students and parents can start building meaningful relationships without ever setting foot on campus.

-While COVID19 may be creating some extra stress when it comes to planning a welcome event for your newly admitted students, all is not lost.
+While COVID-19 may be creating some extra stress when it comes to planning a welcome event for your newly admitted students, all is not lost.
 Virtual events are a great way to interact with your newly admitted families, increase your reach, and minimize concerns.
+They’re also an essential part of running a successful virtual admissions process.
 Virtual welcome events still give your school an opportunity to reach out to new families, answer their burning questions, build excitement for the coming year, share information, and help them get to know more about your school.
 With admission decisions sent out and excited families waiting to hear more, it’s time to start planning your virtual event!

 Want to learn more about planning and executing a virtual event?
 Watch a recording of our webinar “PIVOT: Shifting to Virtual Yield Events in Two Weeks or Less.”